oneilk35/phorest-assignment/README.md

 -----

-For strictly display purposes, I have included a button at the bottom of the home page that allows the user to display normal names instead of the ones returned from the API, as some of them are primarily jsut a long series of digits
+For strictly display purposes, I have included a button at the bottom of the home page that allows the user to display normal names instead of the ones returned from the API, as some of them are primarily just a long series of digits

 --------